Athletics • Professional Hockey Official

 In 2003 I was hired by the American Hockey League, where I have officiated for the last eighteen seasons, overseeing one Calder Cup.
 In 2016 – 17 I was recognized with the Mike Condon Memorial Award for outstanding contribution to the AHL as an On-Ice Official.
 Currently I work as a supervisor of officials for the East Coast Hockey League, as well as a mentor for new linesmen in the OHL.
 This role provides me with not only the opportunity to imbue up-and-coming officials with my extensive experience and knowledge, but also adds significant enjoyment through coaching young people.

 My love of the game has kept me in the game.
 I love officiating in most prominent of junior leagues in the world, where my officiating has guided exceptional young hockey players in how to apply their skills for the chance of a place in professional, or semi-pro hockey.
-Now at the age of 50, there are too few words sufficient to express my love of the game.
+At the age of 48, there are too few words sufficient to express my love of the game.
 Suffice it to say, it remains my greatest honour and privilege to be an active mentor to officials in my area who vie for NHL officiating status.

 The Voice of King City Secondary School Alumni